Bulk Add Elements

 BuilderElement

 A builder element object designed for creating and manipulating hierarchical structures.
-This object has methods like:
+This object has these methods:

 append()